PaulApivat/data-engineer-handbook/intermediate-bootcamp/materials/1-dimensional-data-modeling/my-practice/cumulative_table_pattern_explanation.md

-# Cumulative Table Pattern: From Sports to Blockchain
+# Edit: Cumulative Table Pattern: From Sports to Blockchain

 ## Understanding the Pattern